jdoorduin/jdoorduin-github.io/content/people/heunks/_index.md

   - Principal Investigators
 ---

-Jonne Doorduin is a full professor of intensive care medicine at the Radboud university medical center.
+Leu Heunks is a full professor of intensive care medicine at the Radboud university medical center.
 His research interests include ....